 - Earn money while also being in school to help keep the cost of grad school down and avoid taking out loans

 - Deepen your understanding of your field and gain valuable experience that you can use in future jobs

 There are more benefits than just the ones listed above, but these are just a few that we wanted to highlight.
 If a graduate assistantship sounds like something you might be interested in, you should look into them and assess what other benefits they may offer you!
 No matter what type of assistantship you take, graduate assistantships look great on resumes and will tell a lot about who you are!

 Drawbacks of graduate assistantships

-Another potential drawback is the possibility of working for an unhelpful professor.
-If your professor is unavailable to their Graduate Assistants, you’ll lose one of the biggest benefits of the position.
+A potential drawback is the possibility of working for an unhelpful professor.
+If your professor is unavailable to their graduate assistants, you’ll lose one of the biggest benefits of the position.
 In addition to making it difficult to perform your duties, you won’t be able to consult your professor.
 This could render some of the networking benefits of the position ineffective.
 So before you decide to work for a professor, try speaking to some of their previous assistants.
 Try to find out if they are a helpful professor to work for.

 How to get hired